MEXICO CITY, Mexico (CNN) -- A prison riot Wednesday in the troubled Mexican border town of Juarez left 20 dead and 15 wounded, an official said.

 First hand I have lived the life and documented the activities

 of these organizations.
 I have no opinion about the drug trade.
-I do
+I dowant to do my small part in stopping the killing.
+For this reason

 I do this.
 Still do not know how to do it.
 But will try anyway.